mdaffin/disconnected.systems/site/blog/bare-metal-c-on-the-teensy-3.1/index.md

 ---
 aliases:
   - /bare-metal-c-on-the-teensy-3.1/
   - /posts/bare-metal-c-on-the-teensy-3.1/
-date: '2015-11-23T00:00:00Z'
+date: "2015-11-23T00:00:00Z"
+description:
-description: A look at bare metal programming in c on the teensy 3.1 with out external dependencies.
+  A look at bare metal programming in c on the teensy 3.1 with out external dependencies.
 slug: bare-metal-c-on-the-teensy-3.1
 tags:
   - c
   - teensy
   - arm
 ---

 # Bare Metal C on the Teensy 3.1

-As a follow on from my previous post about writing [bare metal assembly on the teensy 3.1](../bare-metal-assembly-on-the-teensy-3.1) I wanted to see what it would take to port it to C. There where a few bits missing from the assembly example that are more important in the C port, which I will cover in this post.
+As a follow on from my previous post about writing [bare metal assembly on the Teensy 3.1](../bare-metal-assembly-on-the-teensy-3.1) I wanted to see what it would take to port it to C. There where a few bits missing from the assembly example that are more important in the C port, which I will cover in this post.

-The final source can be found in [this github repository](https://github.com/mdaffin/embedded-examples/tree/master/teensy-3-c) and only contains two files: the c source and the linker script.
+The final source can be found in [this GitHub repository](https://github.com/mdaffin/embedded-examples/tree/master/teensy-3-c) and only contains two files: the c source and the linker script.

 ## The Linker Script

-The linker script is very similar to the assembly example, just with a couple of additions.
-The `MEMORY` block is identical to the assembly example so we will skip over it.
+The linker script is similar to the assembly example, just with a couple of additions.
+We will skip over the `MEMORY` block as it is identical to the assembly example.

 C places all `const` variables inside a section called `.rodata`, which we place after the code section with by adding the following to the end of the `.text`